Universal Darwinism - economic growth - production & protection of stocks - one whole shebang & caboodle of happenings -

 Global social and economic interactions were so diverse and interactive that it was physically impossible for any demagogic Nation State to control them effectively.
 Incorporation by command & control regulation stifled competition, spawned interest groups bribery and hindered productive endeavour in the name of unattainable solidarity, security & stability.
 Such hubris, never achievable, would have stopped evolution in its tracks ... physically impossible.

 Insights from biology lead to understanding economics ... not in impossibly complex detail but as a process of change ... 'genes calculate costs & benefits.

 key - diverse minorities & inclusion - liberal democracy protects minorities in the UDHR & caveat 30 - '51% cannot thieve from 49%'

 Is the urban trek to the cities an inevitable part of economic growth?

-Once the rule of law is established, a process of dynamic economic change emerges spontaneously in regions - not a 'homogeneous society' but a tapestry of different individuals who group together in cooperating families, tribes, religions and states but above all in towns and cities.
+The rule of law, a process of dynamic economic change, emerges spontaneously in regions - not a 'homogeneous society' but a tapestry of different individuals who group together in cooperating families, tribes, religions and states but above all in towns and cities.